INDICATION AND LIMITATION OF USE

 • PARADIGM was conducted in Japanese patients and has not been reviewed for inclusion in US labeling1

-• Analyses of 1200 patients across 14 clinical studies showed comparable pharmacokinetics in response to panitumumab between Japanese and non-Japanese patients7
+• Analyses of 1200 patients across 14 clinical studies showed comparable pharmacokinetics in response to panitumumab between Japanese and non-Japanese patients6

 • Investigators modified the primary endpoint after the study began, from overall survival (OS) in all patients to OS in patients with left-sided tumors1

-• This change was based on evidence from at least seven (7) randomized clinical trials suggesting that the benefit of anti-EGFR antibodies combined with chemotherapy is enhanced in patients with left-sided tumors8,9
+• This change was based on evidence from at least seven (7) randomized clinical trials suggesting that the benefit of anti-EGFR antibodies combined with chemotherapy is enhanced in patients with left-sided tumors1,7,8,9

 • The statistical analysis plan was modified to require a 2-sided P-value of 0.042 as the threshold for statistical significance in the left-sided population1

-• Panitumumab did not differ from bevacizumab on progression-free survival, and survival curves did not separate before 24 months
+• Panitumumab did not differ from bevacizumab on progression-free survival, and survival curves did not separate before 24 months1

-• Other response outcomes were directionally consistent for panitumumab, including response rates, duration of response, curative resection rates and depth of response
+• Other response outcomes were directionally consistent for panitumumab, including response rates, duration of response, curative resection rates, depth of response, and early tumor shrinkage1

 • Similar proportions of patients in each group received subsequent lines of therapy1